|Nutrition Facts (per serving)|

 This is a traditional vinegar-based Carolina-style barbecue sauce.
 Notice that there is no tomato base in this recipe, just lots of flavor.
 As with any traditional vinegar sauce, this is thin, with a watery consistency.
 While this sauce is intended for pork, you can use it on beef, chicken, and even lamb.
 It's entirely up to you.

-- 5 teaspoons/50 mL Worcestershire sauce
+5 teaspoons Worcestershire sauce

-- 1 tablespoon/15 mL honey
+1 tablespoon honey

-- 2 teaspoons/10 mL salt
+2 teaspoons salt

-- 1 teaspoon/5 mL black pepper
+1 teaspoon freshly ground black pepper

-1. Melt butter in a saucepan.
-Add lemon juice, Worcestershire sauce, honey, salt and pepper.
-Bring to a simmer over medium heat for 5 minutes, or until honey has melted though and sauce is well combined
+Add the lemon juice, Worcestershire sauce, honey, salt, and pepper.
+Bring the sauce to a simmer over medium heat for 5 minutes, or until honey has melted through and the sauce is well combined.

 Remove the sauce from the heat and carefully add in the vinegar a little at a time.
 Let the sauce cool for 5 to 10 minutes before using.

 - If you making the sauce ahead of time (rather than using immediately), let the sauce cool for 20 minutes and then place into an airtight container.
 Store it in the refrigerator for up to 4 to 5 days.
 When ready to use it, warm it on stove top or microwave.